-Great writings on mental health are abundant already.
-However, such books are usually difficult to read and unaffordable for persons with mental illness, and for them access to bookstores is also limited.
-On the other hand, this booklet is written in plain English, free, and delivered to your hands.
-Leading psychiatrists and mental activists have agreed on the purpose of this booklet, and they all have contributed their articles for free.
-Therefore, this booklet can be distributed free of charge, and can also be downloaded freely from our website at http://www.ezgofarm.com.
-The Japanese version is also available on our Japanese website at http://www.rakurakunouen.com.
-Please refer to the Epilogue on page 28 for what we hope to achieve with this booklet.
+Famous books and theories on mental health are abundant already.
+However, such books are usually difficult to read and unaffordable for some with mental illness, and for them, access to bookstores is also limited.
+On the other hand, this booklet is written in short and plain English, free, and delivered free.
+Leading psychiatrists and mental activists have agreed with the purpose of this booklet, and they all have contributed their articles for free.
+Therefore, this booklet can be distributed free of charge in both hard and digital versions.